 On the other hand, those with pre-existing conditions are having their symptoms exacerbated while under quarantine.

-For example, it’s likely that those with Obsessive-Compulsive Disorder (OCD) are facing incredible challenges under quarantine.
+For example, those with Obsessive-Compulsive Disorder (OCD) are likely facing incredible challenges under quarantine.
 Our new requirements for hand-washing and not touching our faces may lead them to spiral out of control in their repetitive cleaning behaviors.
 This can go on to distract those with OCD from their other necessary tasks.

 Those with anxiety are likely to be undergoing similar experiences.
 Social isolation can draw those with anxiety to feel uncertain, less control over their lives, and leave them in a state of waiting for new developments.
 Those with mental health conditions who are now stuck working from home may experience these symptoms even heavier.